Is your business a leader in local sustainability measures or on their way to becoming one? Apply for a Climate Action Award and share your story!

 Participants can apply in one or more of the following categories.
-Visit our website for details on these categories and to apply online.
-Applications are due by 5 p.m. on Monday, July 27, 2020.
+Applications were due by 5 p.m. on Monday, July 27, 2020.

 Winners will be announced and all participants will be recognized at the Climate Action Festival, to be held in September 2020.
 Stay tuned for more information about this big event!